 The Master of Science in Occupational Therapy (MSOT) degree is offered within the Department of Applied Health Sciences, School of Nursing and Health Professions, Paducah Regional campus.
-Murray State University offers a unique curriculum designed to introduce students to the profession of occupational therapy through current research, clinical experiences, and interprofessional collaboration with other health care professionals.
-The MSOT program is a 24-month continuous, year-round curriculum that strengthens students’ critical inquiry, cultural competence, and patient care skills through didactic and clinical education.
-Level II Fieldwork is completed on full-time basis the last two semesters of the program.
+Murray State University offers a unique curriculum designed to introduce you to the profession of occupational therapy through current research, clinical experiences, and interprofessional collaboration with other health care professionals.
+The MSOT program is a 24-month continuous, year-round curriculum that strengthens your critical inquiry, cultural competence, and patient care skills through didactic and clinical education.
+Level II Fieldwork is completed full-time, the last two semesters of the program.
 Upon completion of all curriculum requirements with a minimum GPA of 3.0, graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).

-The entry-level occupational therapy master’s degree program has applied for accreditation by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
-The program must be granted Candidacy Status, have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+The entry-level MSOT program has applied for accreditation and has been granted Candidacy Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
+ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is acoteonline.org.
+The program must have a preaccreditation review, complete an on-site evaluation, and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
+After successful completion of this exam, the individual will be an Occupational Therapist, Registered bls.gov/ooh/healthcare/occupational-therapists.htm (OTR).
+In addition, all states require licensure to practice occupational therapy; however, state licenses are usually based on the results of the NBCOT Certification Examination.
+Level II Fieldwork must be completed within 24 months following completion of the didactic portion of the program.